 There’s big trouble in store for the son of man, he said.
 The elders, the chief priests, and the scribes are going to reject him.
-He will be will be killed – and after three days he’ll be raised.
+He will be killed – and after three days he’ll be raised.
 He said this all quite explicitly.

 And, again in Mark 9:31-32: